 4. Migration and Ethnic Diversity

-The population will be more diverse thanks to international migration that’s expected to overtake natural increase as the main source of population growth.
-Already, one in every nine Orlando residents moved here since 2010, half of them from another country.
+The population will be more diverse thanks to international migration, that’s expected to overtake natural increase as the main source of population growth.
+Already, one in every nine Orlando residents has moved here since 2010, half of them from another country.
 This strong in-migration will allow Orlando to lead the nation in racial and ethnic diversity growth in the coming years.

 5. Demographic Shifts

 One of the most relevant technological trends impacting the region will be autonomous vehicles (AV).
-Autonomous technology is already being developed and manufactured here – largely because of our world-renowned expertise in light and sensor mapping technology, pioneered in our simulation industry.
+Autonomous technology is already being developed and manufactured here – largely because of our world-renowned expertise in light and sensor mapping technology pioneered in our simulation industry.